-Regardless of the type of restaurant you want to launch, at first, it’s helpful to break down the costs into two categories: one-time costs and recurring costs.
+Regardless of the type of business you want to launch, it’s helpful to break down your restaurant startup costs into two categories: one-time costs and recurring costs.

 There’s a lot to navigate when calculating restaurant startup costs and strategies—it’s easy to get bogged down by preconceived notions of what is and isn’t necessary.
 So we’ve compiled the most common mistakes new restaurant owners make to help you avoid the headache or unnecessary costs.